Skip to Content

 Moreover, the example diagrams are derived from Beating Pressure Defenses by Sean Miller.

-5 is located near the high post area and 3 stands out of bounds near the baseline with possession of the basketball.
+Additionally, 3 stands out of bounds near the baseline with possession of the basketball.

-To begin, 1 cuts to the ball just inside of the three-point line by way of a screen set by 5.
+To start, 1 cuts to the ball just inside of the three-point line by way of a screen set by 5.
+Following the screening action, 5 immediately runs toward the rim in the frontcourt.

-Next, 5 could receive the long pass from 3 if that is open and quickly score via a layup or dunk.
+Next, 5 could receive the long distance pass from 3 if that is open and quickly score via a layup or dunk.

 Otherwise, 1 could receive the ball while 5 moves to the left side low post area and 3 steps inbound near the adjacent basket.

-Next, 2 receives the ball from 1 and dribbles it straight ahead into the frontcourt.
+Furthermore, 3 sprints toward the left slot area in the frontcourt as well.
+Following that, 2 receives the ball from 1 and dribbles it straight ahead into the frontcourt.

+As that happens, 1 cuts toward the right side wing area.
 Following that, 3 could receive the from 2 and dribble it towards the left side wing area.

 From there, 5 could receive the ball from 3 and score via a low post move.